Hungary

 Initial Last Name Area Available Language

-Zoltan started birdwatching when he was a child less than 14 years old.
-He was the leader of the Barn Owl conservation programme at South-East Hungary.
-He graduated at the Tessedik Sámuel College on the Faculty of Agricultural, Water and Enviromental Management in Szarvas.
+Zoltán is graduate from the Faculty of Agricultural, Water and Enviromental Management at the the Tessedik Sámuel College in Szarvas.
 His thesis was on the Rehabilitation possibilities of the backwaters of the Great Hungarian Plain.
 He speaks and writes in English and he understands a little German as well.
-In 2006 he spent 3 months in the Netherlands studying the birds and their diverse habitats.
-In 2007 he was in the United Kingdom, improving his English.
+Zoltán started birdwatching when he was thirteen and started fishing when he was only ten.
+He was the leader of the Barn Owl conservation programme in South-East Hungary.
+In 2006, he spent three months in the Netherlands studying birds and their diverse habitats.
+In 2007, he was in the United Kingdom, improving his English.

 Local Information